 Courtesy Village of Buchanan

 Eighteen years after the attacks, Westchester is choosing to honor the victims of September 11, in beautiful ways.
 Memorials will be held throughout the day, and county administration has worked to offer numerous projects and efforts for those looking to give back to our communities.
 Bellow are just some of the events and ways you can join the community in paying homage to the lives that were lost and give back to those who sacrificed to save others.

 Croton Landing — 4:30 p.m.

 The towns of Buchanan, Cortlandt, and Croton-on-Hudson will join together again this year for a joint ceremony at Croton Landing, just off Route 9.
-The site’s memorial, “Reaching Through the Shadow,” was dedicated just last year, and functions as a working sundial marketing the pivotal hours of the tragedy between 8 a.m. and 4 p.m.
+The site’s memorial, “Reaching Through the Shadow,” was dedicated in 2016, and functions as a working sundial marketing the pivotal hours of the tragedy between 8 a.m. and 4 p.m.
 The memorial ceremony will be held just as procession begins, and shuttle service to the site is available.
 For more information, call the Croton-on-Hudson Village Manager's office at 914.271.4848

 Larchmont & Mamaroneck — 5 p.m.

-A service will be held at “Girl Scout Rock” in Memorial Park featuring representatives from Mamaroneck and Larchmont fire, police, and ambulance services, as well as first responders, veterans, clergy, local officials, and Girl Scout and Boy Scout troops, and veterans.
+A service will be held at “Girl Scout Rock” in Memorial Park featuring representatives from Mamaroneck and Larchmont fire, police, and ambulance services, as well as first responders, veterans, clergy, local officials, and Girl Scout and Boy Scout troops.